Leaders of political parties in the United Kingdom: Leaders in the House of Commons

 Leads the party in the House of Commons.
 The leader of the Scottish National Party (SNP), John Swinney has been a Member of the Scottish Parliament (MSP) since 1999.

+Farage is not currently a member of the House of Commmons.
+He is currently running in the 2026 Clacton by-election.

 In accordance with the party's policy of abstentionism, no elected Sinn Féin members of parliament have ever sat in the House of Commons.

 Leads the party in the House of Commons.
 The Green Party's leader, Zack Polanski, has sat as a member of the London Assembly since 2021.

 Leads the party in the House of Commons.
 Plaid Cymru's leader, Rhun ap Iorwerth, has sat as a member of the Senedd (Welsh Parliament) for Ynys Môn since 2 August 2013.